I saw the VW ID. Polo prototype, and it looks nearly production-ready

 I spent some time around the VW ID.
-Polo prototype at Auto Zurich 2025, and it was interesting to see how far Volkswagen has come since I saw the ID GTI concept last year.
+Polo prototype at Auto Zurich 2025, and it was interesting to see how far Volkswagen has come since I saw the ID GTI concept in 2024.
 Seeing the camouflaged Polo-badged version in person, it feels like that vision, at least the exterior, is almost ready for production.

 Design